mikecafarella/KNP/README.md

 * ES_HOST = ElasticSearch server hostname
 * ES_PORT = ElasticSearch server port (defaults to 9200 if not set)

+The commandline tool sends data to the server, which is stored in a Neo4J graph database.
+Set the following variables with your Neo4J server, if it is not running on default localhost settings:

+* NEO4J_HOST
+* NEO4J_PORT (default 7687)

+Logins are currently handled by Okta in the backend server.
+Ask a KNPS maintainer for client_secrets.json.

 To install KNPS:

 1. Clone this repo.
 Go to root directory.